 - Drink herbal teas such as spearmint tea or green tea.

-- Avoid smoking, alcohol, and narcotics as these are known for impacting menstrual cycles negatively.
+- Avoid smoking, alcohol, and narcotics as these are known to impact menstrual cycles negatively.

-PCOS treatment involves a blend of several herbs for strengthening one’s reproductive system and facilitates the balanced level of hormones.
-Not only this, these herbs are helpful in relieving the inflammation arising due to the appearance of cysts on the ovaries as well.
-Some of the herbs also work wonders against other issues such as digestive disorders, increase in weight, insulin sensitivity, etc. In short, these herbal medications perform the same function as in the case of allopathic treatment.
-However, unlike allopathic medication, it does not have any side effect on one’s body if you act as advised by your Ayurvedic practitioner.
+PCOS treatment involves a blend of several herbs for strengthening one’s reproductive system, controlling insulin resistance and facilitating a balanced level of hormones.
+Not only this, these herbs help relieve inflammation arising due to the appearance of cysts on the ovaries.
+Some of the herbs also work wonders against other issues such as digestive disorders, increase in weight, insulin sensitivity, etc. In short, these herbal medications perform the same function as the medicines in allopathic treatment.
+However, unlike allopathic medication, it does not have any side-effect on one’s body if you act as advised by your Ayurvedic practitioner.

 1. Shatavari (Asparagus Racemosus)

-Shatavari is a rich source of vitamins A, B1, B2, C, E, folic acid and minerals such as magnesium, phosphorus, calcium, and iron.
+Shatavari is a rich source of vitamins A, B1, B2, C, E, folic acid, and minerals such as magnesium, phosphorus, calcium, and iron.
 Presence of these makes this herb a perfect antioxidant which protects the reproductive system in females.
-It also helps in improving insulin sensitivity because of its anti-diabetic properties.
-Another benefit is that it aids in improving the fertility as well.
+It also helps in improving insulin sensitivity owing to its anti-diabetic properties.
+Another benefit is that it aids in enhancing fertility as well.

 2. Shilajit (Purified Asphaltum)

 Shilajit is known for its anti-inflammatory properties.
 It is also a great immunity booster, rejuvenating the reproductive system in women.
-While suffering from PCOS many women witness heavy bleeding, resulting in iron deficiency.
-This herb is well known for its iron increasing properties which helps in avoiding iron deficiency.
+While suffering from PCOS, many women witness heavy bleeding, which results in iron deficiency.
+This exudate from rocks found in the Himalayan region is well known for its iron increasing properties which helps in preventing iron deficiency.

 3. Turmeric (Curcuma Longa)

-Turmeric is known for its diversity of usage.
-Be it for cooking, beauty products and even for medicinal purposes.
-Its medicinal properties are a great relief to women.
-It helps in improving insulin resistance, detoxifying the female reproductive system, removing acne, etc.
+Turmeric is known for its diverse uses- be it for cooking, in beauty products, and even for medicinal purposes.
+Its medicinal properties are of great relief to women.
+It helps in improving insulin resistance, detoxifying the female reproductive system, eliminating acne, etc.

 4. Vibhitaki (Terminalia Belerica)

-This herbal plant has a lot of health benefits to offer for PCOS patients, and improving sugar metabolism is one such benefit.
-Vibhitaki is a filled with anti-inflammatory and antimicrobial properties.
+This plant has a lot of health benefits to offer for PCOS patients, and improving sugar metabolism is one such benefit.
+Vibhitaki is packed with anti-inflammatory and anti-microbial properties.
 Additionally, it’s known for curing digestive complexities as well.

 5. Cinnamon (Cinnamomum Zeylanicum)

-Cinnamon, not only has a refreshing scent and taste, but it also helps in regulating blood sugar levels.
-It’s also known for boosting fertility and improving insulin sensitivity.
+Cinnamon, not only has a refreshing fragrance and taste, but it also helps in regulating blood sugar levels.
+It’s known for boosting fertility and improving insulin sensitivity.

 6. Karavellaka (Momordica Charantia)

-Even though it tastes bitter but this fruit is charged with anti-diabetic properties.
-Treating digestive disorders, relieving inflammation, boosting immunity and preventing cancer are other benefits one can take advantage of from the consumption of this herbal fruit.
+Even though it tastes bitter, this fruit is charged with anti-diabetic properties.
+Treating digestive disorders, relieving inflammation, boosting immunity, and preventing cancer are other benefits one can take advantage of from the consumption of this herbal fruit.

 7. Guduchi (Tinospora Cordifolia)

-This one is known for regulating blood sugar in one’s body.
-Here’s the best part, it is quite effective for boosting sex drive and immunity in females.
+This one is known to regulate blood sugar levels in one’s body.
+Here’s the best part– it is quite useful in boosting sex drive and immunity in females.
 Guduchi is used for treating liver conditions such as hepatitis and various types of cancers as well.

 8. Neem (Azadirachta Indica)

-Neem is full of antibacterial, antifungal, antidiabetic and sedative properties.
-That’s why it is used in various consumer products from toothpaste to beauty products to medicines.
-It is an amazing blood purifier and helps in maintaining a healthy skin.
+Neem is full of anti-bacterial, anti-fungal, anti-diabetic, and sedative properties.
+That’s why it is used in various consumer products ranging from toothpaste to beauty products and medicines.
+It is an amazing blood purifier and helps in maintaining healthy skin.
 Neem is also used to treat acne and almost all sorts of skin disorders.

 9. Amala (Emblica Officinalis)

-Widely known as the Indian Gooseberry, this fruit is a rich source of vitamin C and is an antioxidant.
-It is helpful in reducing inflammation and weight.
+Widely known as the Indian gooseberry, this fruit is a rich source of vitamin C and is an antioxidant.
+It helps reduce inflammation and weight.
 Fibres present in this fruit helps maintaining a healthy digestive system.
 It is also good for strengthening the immune system.

 10. Lodhra (Symplocos Racemosa)

-Lodhra is a rich source of compounds called flavonol glucosides which are highly effective in reducing uterine disorders.
+Lodhra is a rich source of compounds called flavonol glycosides which are highly effective in reducing uterine disorders.
 Regulating ovarian hormones and improving fertility are other benefits this herb has to offer.

 11. Meshashringi (Gymnema Sylvestre)

 This herb is used to maintain uterine health.
-It is known for improving insulin sensitivity and anti-diabetic properties.
+It is known to improve insulin sensitivity and has anti-diabetic properties.

 12. Ashoka (Saraca Indica)

 Ashoka is rich in anti-inflammatory compounds.
 It aids in repairing the endometrium and heals the damage inflicted to its sensitive lining due to inflammation.
 It is effective in regulating estrogen levels as well.
-It also has antimicrobial and antifungal properties which help in protecting the urinary tract arising from bacterial and fungal (especially Candida) infections.
+It also has anti-microbial and anti-fungal properties which help in protecting the urinary tract from bacterial and fungal (especially Candida) infections.

 13. Haritaki (Terminalia Chebula)

 Terminalia chebula is a rich source of vitamin C and other minerals such as selenium, copper, potassium, and manganese.
-This herbal tonic has anti-tumour, anti-inflammatory properties, and is effective on a variety of complications such as constipation, flatulence, colitis, etc.
+This herbal tonic has anti-tumour, and anti-inflammatory properties, and helps in relieving complications such as constipation, flatulence, colitis, etc.

 14. Nagara (Zingiber Officinale)

-Colloquially known as ginger, it is one of the most commonly used herbs throughout the world.
-Ginger is full of anti-cancer properties which prevent the uterus from cancer and other infections as women with PCOS are more vulnerable to endometrial cancer than those without PCOS.
+Colloquially known as ginger, it is one of the most commonly used herbs across the world.
+Ginger is full of anti-cancer properties which prevent the uterus from cancer and other infections as women with PCOS are more vulnerable to endometrial cancer.
 Ginger is also effective in relieving menstrual pain.

 15. Usheera (Vetiveria Zizanioides)

 The cooling effect of vetiver oil is ideal for relieving fatigue.
 It induces muscle-relaxing and reduces cramping in uterine.
-Vetiver has shown beneficial effects for treating skin problems.
-It is said to have positive health effects for people with diabetes.
+Vetiver has shown a beneficial impact in treating skin problems.
+It is said to have positive health effects on people with diabetes.

 16. Devadaru (Cedrus Deodara)

 This one is known for its anti-inflammatory, muscle-relaxing qualities.
-It is used for reducing cramps during menstrual, treating obesity.
-Seemingly, it also seems to have proven effective against diabetes.
+It is used to reduce cramps during menstruation, treating obesity.
+It also seems to have proven effective against diabetes.

 17. Ashwagandha (Withania Somnifera)